Camouflage (Rod Stewart album)

 Camouflage is the thirteenth studio album by Rod Stewart released in 1984 by Warner Bros.
 Records.
-The three singles from the album were "Infatuation", "Some Guys Have All the Luck", and a cover of the Free hit, "All Right Now".
+The four singles from the album were "Infatuation", "Trouble", a cover of The Persuaders hit "Some Guys Have All the Luck", and a cover of the Free hit, "All Right Now".
 The album marked a reunion of sorts between Stewart and Jeff Beck, who plays guitar on several tracks, as the two had been members of the influential 1960s group The Jeff Beck Group.

 Album information

-All the tracks were recorded at Lion Share Studio in Los Angeles, CA. Grammy award-winning producer Michael Omartian produced all the songs except "Bad for You", which was self-produced by Rod.
+All the tracks were recorded at Lion Share Studio in Los Angeles, California.
+Grammy Award-winning producer Michael Omartian produced all the songs except "Bad for You", which was self-produced by Stewart.
 In the liner notes, a disclaimer alludes to the reason behind this (specifically mentioning that Omartian was recently "born again").

 Critical reception

-The album received similar reviews to its predecessor, Body Wishes, although Stephen Thomas Erlewine of AllMusic retrospectively called it "relatively better", due to a couple of strong singles in "Infatuation" and "Some Guys Have All The Luck".
+The album received similar reviews to its predecessor, Body Wishes, although Stephen Thomas Erlewine of AllMusic retrospectively called it "relatively better", due to a couple of strong singles in "Infatuation" and "Some Guys Have All the Luck".
 A review was not given in Rolling Stone magazine, but in the review for the album's successor, Every Beat of My Heart, they called the album "overly slick".